thomasderooij/laravel-modules/README.md

     ├── tests
     └── vendor

-The .tracker file keeps track of the modules your have and their dependencies.<br/>
+The .tracker file keeps track of the modules you have and their dependencies.<br/>
 All directories you're not seeing, like Database, Events, Jobs, Exceptions etc. will be created when the make command is invoked.<br/>
 If you're having issues with PHPUnit, make sure you add your modules test directory to your phpunit.xml file.